• Skip to primary navigation

 Best Format for an Erasmus Program Motivation Letter

-There is nothing link the best format for a motivation letter for an Erasmus application.
+There is nothing like the best format for a motivation letter for an Erasmus application.
 A lot depends on the application that the letter only – you can include it in your email, or you can send the actual physical letter.
 Irrespective of how you send it, make sure formatted well and looks professional.

 Here is a short list of things to check before you send your letter.

 • Check your spelling.
 At least use a spell checker.
-This won’t check everything, but will remove the biggest errors.
+This won’t check everything but will remove the biggest errors.

 • Be polite and respectful – you want to make sure your letter uses the correct tone.
 You want to be polite and respectful, but not too stale.
 You want to be a real person and tell a real story.
 After all, your goal is to inspire readers to choose you.
 However, you want to understand their roles.